 Motivation for Quantum Physics

-The book by Landau and Lifshitz demonstrates already in its first paragraph that classical physics is limited.
+The book by Landau and Lifshitz already demonstrates in its first paragraph that classical physics is limited.
 It would predict instable atoms, which is in clear contrast to reality.
 Already on the second page the uncertainty principle is explained, a very important ingredient of quantum mechanics.
 The great introduction also explains how measurement in quantum physics is fundamentally different from measurement in classical mechanics.
 The introduction continues with the superposition principle, operators and their addition and multiplication, and the continuous spectrum.

 Since the superposition principle and the uncertainty relation are treated so early, and it is so clearly shown that quantum mechanics is needed, we can in accordance with our review principles award all five stars for the fantastic introduction.

 When it comes to images, we counted 57 of them, all in black and white.
-Considering that the book has around 640 pages, or an equivalent of around 450 pages of size A4, this is not really much.
+Considering that the book has around 640 pages or an equivalent of around 450 pages of size A4, this is not really much.
 It is just a bit more than one image every eight pages (A4), for which we award three stars according to our review principles.

 Wow, have you seen these many formulas?
 We counted 1635 numbered formulas, and this does not even mention unnumbered or inline formulas.
 This makes around 3.6 formulas per page of A4 size.
 And since we did not find many mistakes in the formulas, we can easily award five stars for this category.
-Unfortunatelly, there does not seem to be an official list of errata as for Feynmans book.
+Unfortunately, there does not seem to be an official list of errata as for Feynmans book.

 Quantum Physics Exercises

-This may be the best part about the quantum mechanics book by Landau and Lifshitz: We counted 176 excercises.
+This may be the best part about the quantum mechanics book by Landau and Lifshitz: We counted 176 exercises.
 This is a lot!
-But what is even better is that all excercises come with solutions.
+But what is even better is that all exercises come with solutions.
 This is great news for everyone who really wants to understand quantum mechanics, and especially for students who want to train for their exams.
 A clear five stars for the exercises in this book!